casdoor/casdoor-website/docs/how-to-connect/desktop-sdks/electron-app.md

 });
 ```

-Finally, you can parse the code and get the user info just followed the [OAuth docs page](/docs/how-to-connect/oauth).
+Finally, you can parse the code and get the user info just by following the [OAuth docs page](/docs/how-to-connect/oauth).